 Every tool of constitutional and statutory interpretation demonstrates that the Memorandum is unlawful.
-The text of the Apportionment and Enumeration Clauses and the Fourteenth Amendment, viewed in light of the history and purpose of those provisions, confirms that apportionment must be based on a count of the total population of all persons.
+The text of Article I and the Fourteenth Amendment, viewed in light of the history and purpose of those provisions, confirms that apportionment must be based on a count of the population of all persons residing in the United States.
 Congress, the courts, and the Executive Branch have consistently interpreted the Constitution to require an all-persons enumeration.
 Congress has not only enacted statutes that implement the Constitution's command to count all persons, but has also refused to enact legislation that would accomplish what the Memorandum attempts to achieve by executive fiat.